lski/lski-request/README.md

 By design this API does not depend on any other package, however it does require promises be implemented.
 Promises are part of the ES6 specification, but are already supported in the newest versions of Chrome, Firefox, Opera, Safari and MS Edge.

 Promises are powerful but easily poly-filled an example shown at [https://www.promisejs.org/polyfills/promise-6.0.0.min.js](https://www.promisejs.org/polyfills/promise-6.0.0.min.js).
 There is a lot more information available a good place to start is: [https://www.promisejs.org](https://www.promisejs.org)

+## Build

+To build a distribution if you make changes, have node.js installed and ensure the local packages are installed by running `npm install` from the command line then run `gulp` from the command line, which will build the source files.

+## Test

+After building the distribution you can run a test to ensure the project still works.
+You have a couple of options, either via gulp and the command line or via web browser.
+For gulp in the command line run `gulp test`, which will activate karma via phantomjs and output the results into the console.
+For the browser, run any web server that can display static files from the root of the project and navigate to `/test`.